Themis3000/Docker-Upload/README.md

 # Docker-Upload
-This project intends to provide an easy way to allow people to upload files to you via a web interface, secured with an access code in order to prevent bad actors from discovering your web service and filling up your drives.
+This project provides an easy way to allow people to upload files to you via a web interface, secured with an access code in order to prevent bad actors from discovering your web service and filling up your drives.

-## Progress
+## Usage
-This project is not yet complete.
-Here's a list of the things that still need work:
-- Creation of docker image
+Get the image

+`docker pull themis3000/docker-upload:0.1.2`

+Run the image

+`docker run -d -p 5001:5001 -v /host/path:/app/uploads -e ACCESS_KEY=1234 themis3000/docker-upload:0.1.2`

+Service is now available at port 5001 with the password 1234